Research Unit Media Psychology

 ToxicAInment examines how and why toxic social media content is perceived as more acceptable when disguised as entertainment.
 To achieve this, we combine AI methods with qualitative research and experimental studies.

-Further information on the project ToxicAIment.
+Further information on the project ToxicAInment.

 Duration: 04/2024 - 03/2027